lightbend/fdp-sample-applications/README.md

 For information about setting up Grafana and InfluxDB, see this [article](https://mesosphere.com/blog/monitoring-dcos-cadvisor-influxdb-grafana/).

 Monitoring is done using InfluxDB and Grafana.

+To open the Grafana UI, click the `grafana` service in the DC/OS _Services_ panel, then click the instance link.
+Now click the URL for the `ENDPOINTS`.

+> **Note:** If you are in a DC/OS EE cluster, the link will open with `https`.
+If this fails to load, replace with `http`.

 In the Grafana UI, load the definitions in `./killrweather-app/src/main/resource/grafana.json`.
 (Click the upper-left-hand side Grafana icon, then _Dashboards_, then _Import_.)
 This will create a dashboard called _KillrWeather Data Ingestion_.

 Once set up and once data is flowing through the system, you can view activity in this dashboard.